mersocarlin/mersocarlin.com/posts/2020-05-24-hello-world.md

 ## Past blog posts

-I have already written blog posts in the past in other platforms (such as <a href="https://medium.com/@mersocarlin/debugging-net-core-inside-docker-container-on-a-mac-the-missing-tutorial-e85d7711dac9" target="_blank">here</a> and <a href="https://medium.com/@mersocarlin/continuous-delivery-with-bitbucket-pipelines-f15b829fda1b" target="_blank">here</a>) but never on a platform of my own.
+I have already written blog posts in the past in other platforms (such as [here](https://medium.com/@mersocarlin/debugging-net-core-inside-docker-container-on-a-mac-the-missing-tutorial-e85d7711dac9) and [here](https://medium.com/@mersocarlin/continuous-delivery-with-bitbucket-pipelines-f15b829fda1b)) but never on a platform of my own.

 In fact, I'm going to bring those to this blog just so I keep a better history (and control) of the things I've written.